Kroc/v80/release/readme.txt

     file-name, followed by an optional extension consisting of a dot and up-to 3 characters

--   FIle-names cannot contain spaces and can contain only one dot, specifically for the file-extension
+-   File-names cannot contain spaces and may contain only one dot, specifically for the file-extension

 -   Only these characters are valid in a file-name: